quinta-feira, 16 de agosto de 2012

 Special Memories Book

-Wilfred Gordon McDonald Partridge.
+If you write a letter of introduction to students before the school year starts, include a request that students bring to school on the first day something that has a special memory attached to it.
+(If you do not send a before-school letter, you can make this activity the homework assignment for the first day.)
+Start the day by reading Mem Fox's popular book Wilfred Gordon McDonald Partridge.
 The story is about a little boy who befriends an older woman and gives her back memories that she has long forgotten.
 After reading the story, discuss what a memory is and list students' ideas.
 Then give each child an opportunity to share his or her special item and tell about the memories it carries.
 You might also use this as the first writing assignment of the year; have students write about the memories their objects spark, take pictures of the objects, and create a class book of memories.

 Cindy Kramer, West Side Elementary School, Cold Spring Harbor, New York